nouman17610/figma-template01/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partner John Do who discussed the technical areas with me.
+I would like to thank my coding partner John Do, and Lewis Hinga who discussed the technical areas with me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>